To be precise, Prunus avium, or cherry trees, and P. domestica, the plums.

 So, after some training by our specialist, I started on the Cottage Garden trees that needed a haircut, mostly a quick one, to give a pyramid shape and keep the height in check, so that cherries can be covered, for example (as that's the only way to save the fruits from birds) and picking is easier.

-The principles being that you take big chunks, cutting back to a suitable branch (I was told in cherries you can sometimes leave stumps, much in the way of a Dutch cut but longer, to stimulate new growth), you cut back any new stems that are too long to 30 cm if they are leaders and some 20 cm if laterals.
+The principles being that you take big chunks, cutting back to a suitable branch (I was told in cherries you can sometimes leave stumps, much in the way of a Dutch cut but longer, to stimulate new growth): you cut back any new stems that are too long to 30 cm if they are leaders and some 20 cm if laterals.
 Keeping in as much flowers as possible is useful.
-Taking out any dead and diseased material the basics.
+Taking out any dead and diseased material to start with.

-Acid cherries (P. cerasus) are slightly different in their growing habits, as they flower better on one year old wood which causes long stems with flowers only at the top if left unmanaged, which means they need replacement pruning to try and keep the shape compact.
+Acid cherries (P. cerasus) are slightly different in their growing habit, as they flower better on one year old wood, which (if left unmanaged for more than one year) causes long stems with flowers only at the top, that need replacement pruning to try and keep the shape compact.

 But I did spend quite a while thinning out and taking some height out of the 'Blue Tit' tree, hence the opportunity for so many visitors to spot me on the ladder.

 I am pretty satisfied with the result, there is a lot more air going through the plant, which should help with fungal diseases too.
-There's still a lot of flowers on, and the shape is pleasant from all sides.
+There are still a lot of flowers on, and the shape is pleasant from all sides.

 It seems a pity to throw away beautiful cherry blossom, the visitors pointed that out, but we did not waste it: we put the flowers in vases in the messroom to cheer us up, and I got some spare for the student accomodation too.

-To prove it, here's me, once I got there, posing as "cherry blossom girl", in a picture I sent as a joke to my husband, as he like a song by that name... he enjoyed the flowers a little bit too! ;p
+To prove it, here's me, once I got there, posing as "cherry blossom girl", in a picture I sent as a joke to my husband, as he likes a song by that name... he may have enjoyed the flowers a little bit too! ;p